Research Station Samoylov Island

 International Network for Terrestrial Research and…

-The Research Station Samoylov Island is part of the Circumarctic Network of Terrestrial Field Sites IMPACT.
+The Research Station Samoylov Island is part of the Circumarctic Network of Terrestrial Field Sites INTERACT.

 Siberian permafrost ecosystems in transition - over 25 years of joint research